Aliases for BMPR1A Gene

 GeneCards Summary for BMPR1A Gene

 BMPR1A (Bone Morphogenetic Protein Receptor Type 1A) is a Protein Coding gene.
-Diseases associated with BMPR1A include Polyposis, Juvenile Intestinal and Polyposis Syndrome, Hereditary Mixed, 2.
-Among its related pathways are Akt Signaling and Mesodermal Commitment Pathway.
-GO annotations related to this gene include protein homodimerization activity and protein kinase activity.
+Diseases associated with BMPR1A include Polyposis Syndrome, Hereditary Mixed, 2 and Juvenile Polyposis Syndrome.
+Among its related pathways are ERK Signaling and Signaling by BMP.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and protein kinase activity.
 An important paralog of this gene is BMPR1B.

 On ligand binding, forms a receptor complex consisting of two type II and two type I transmembrane serine/threonine kinases.
 Type II receptors phosphorylate and activate type I receptors which autophosphorylate, then bind and activate SMAD transcriptional regulators.
 Receptor for BMP2, BMP4, GDF5 and GDF6.
 Positively regulates chondrocyte differentiation through GDF5 interaction.
 Mediates induction of adipogenesis by GDF6.